neoclide/coc-neco/Readme.md

 [neco-vim](https://github.com/Shougo/neco-vim)

-**Note:** this source invoke vim function that could be quite slow, so make sure your `coc.preferences.timeout` is not too low, otherwise it may timeout.
+**Note:** this source invoke vim function that could be quite slow, so make sure your `suggest.timeout` is not too low, otherwise it may timeout.

 ## Install